Deep Interest Mining for Intent-Enriched Semantic IDs in Multimodal Generative Recommendation: Related Work

 \section{Related Work}

-\textbf{Semantic ID for Recommendation.} Representing items as compact discrete token sequences—commonly referred to as Semantic IDs (SIDs)—has become a foundational technique for scaling recommendation systems.
-Early approaches constructed SIDs through clustering or hashing over item embeddings and used them as indexing units within retrieval pipelines~\cite{petrov2024recjpq,hou2023learning}, treating SID construction as an offline preprocessing step decoupled from the downstream objective.
-As generative modeling gained traction, SIDs were repurposed as autoregressive generation targets, enabling more expressive item representations~\cite{zhou2025onerec,zhang2025gpr,li2025survey}.
-Among quantization strategies, residual quantization (RQ) has emerged as the dominant paradigm: RQ-VAE~\cite{rajput2023recommender}, RQ-KMeans~\cite{luo2025qarm}, and RQ-KMeans+~\cite{zhang2025gpr} all progressively quantize residual vectors into multi-level codebooks, capturing coarse-to-fine semantic structure.
-Despite their effectiveness, these methods share a fundamental limitation—item embeddings are first learned independently and then discretized, preventing SID construction from being co-optimized with the recommendation objective.
-Our work addresses this gap by introducing quality-aware reinforcement signals that directly shape SID semantics during training.
+\textbf{Semantic ID for Recommendation.} Representing items as compact discrete token sequences---commonly referred to as Semantic IDs (SIDs)---has become a foundational technique for scaling recommendation systems.
+Early approaches constructed SIDs through clustering or hashing over item embeddings and used them as indexing units within retrieval pipelines~\cite{petrov2024recjpq,hou2023learningsid,wang2025hyperman}, treating SID construction as an offline preprocessing step decoupled from the downstream objective.
+As generative modeling gained traction, SIDs were repurposed as autoregressive generation targets, enabling more expressive item representations~\cite{zhou2025onerec，wang2026meta,zhang2025gpr,li2025survey}.
+Among quantization strategies, residual quantization (RQ) has emerged as the dominant paradigm: RQ-VAE~\cite{rajput2023recommender}, RQ-KMeans~\cite{zhang2025gpr}, and RQ-KMeans+~\cite{zhang2025gpr} all progressively quantize residual vectors into multi-level codebooks, capturing coarse-to-fine semantic structure.
+Despite their effectiveness, these methods often leave the semantic content of the quantized item representation under-specified: the model may learn to generate SID tokens accurately while the pre-quantization representation still lacks visual evidence or item-side intent cues.
+Our work addresses this gap by enriching the representation before quantization and by adding a relevance-gated semantic-quality signal during downstream policy optimization.
+We do not claim that the RL stage reconstructs the codebook itself; rather, it shapes how the generative policy uses the constructed SIDs.